Champion’s Table

 Sofia Borsten

-Born and raised in Guatemala, Sofia majored in graphic design with a specialization in marketing, advertising and communication.
+Born and raised in Guatemala, Sofia majored in graphic design with a specialization in marketing, advertising, and communication.
 She has 20 years of experience in the marketing and advertising industries.
-Sofia moved to Ottawa in 2008 and has since worked in retail, fitness and hospitality, discovering different sectors of the Ottawa market.
+Sofia moved to Ottawa in 2008 and has since worked in retail, fitness, and hospitality, discovering different sectors of the Ottawa market.
 Currently, Sofia is the Director of Marketing for a group of restaurants which include Zak’s Diner (ByWard Market, Elgin St, Kanata, Carleton Place), The Grand Pizzeria, Metropolitain Brasserie, Apothecary Lounge, YOW – York on William, and Zak’s Cantina.
 She is part of the Ottawa Tourism Board of Directors and a Board Member of the Kanata Central BIA.
 Sofia is an active member of the Ottawa Tourism Marketing Committee and ByWard Market BIA Marketing Committee.
-Sofia is also an interior designer and concept developer, and is currently working on two new restaurants in the ByWard Market: Starling and Rooftop Ottawa.
+Sofia is also an interior designer and concept developer and is currently working on two new restaurants in the ByWard Market: Starling and Rooftop Ottawa.
 Sofia is the founder of the Pay it Forward initiative within in the group of restaurants, which feeds families in need in association with the Lowertown Community Resource Centre.

 Katie Griffin